DigitallyHappy/backpack-blog-articles/README.md

 - Backpack developers
   - simple tutorials for the biggest pain points they have

-To see what articles we deem important enough to pay for them, please check out the issues section on this repository.
+To see what articles we think are a priority, please check out the issues section on this repository.

-### Non Paid Authors

-All non-paid authors would have the same benefits as paid authors, except for the actual payment.
-If the subject is not someting we consider super-important, we could still publish your article.
-Submit an issue and we'll let you know.
-But.
-We reserve the right to restrict what content ends up on our blog.
-We want the blog to be _very_ high quality, so only high-quality posts will be published.

 ---